pachyderm/docs/content/staging/hcv/pachd.md

       #    "auth_provider_x509_cert_url": "https://www.googleapis.com/oauth2/v1/certs",
       #    "client_x509_cert_url": "https://www.googleapis.com/robot/v1/metadata/x509/…%40….iam.gserviceaccount.com"
       #  }

     local:
-      # hostPath indicates the path on the host where the PFS metadata
+      hostPath: "" # path where PFS metadata is stored; must end with "/".
-      # will be stored.
-It must end in /.
-It is analogous to the
-      # --host-path argument to pachctl deploy.
-      hostPath: ""
       requireRoot: true #Root required for hostpath, but we run rootless in CI
     microsoft:
       container: ""
       id: ""
       secret: ""
     minio:
-      # minio bucket name
-      bucket: ""
+      bucket: "" # sets bucket name.
-      # the minio endpoint.
-Should only be the hostname:port, no http/https.
-      endpoint: ""
+      endpoint: "" # format: hostname:port
-      # the username/id with readwrite access to the bucket.
+      id: "" # username/id with readwrite access to the bucket.
-      id: ""
-      # the secret/password of the user with readwrite access to the bucket.
+      secret: "" # the secret/password of the user with readwrite access to the bucket.
-      secret: ""
-      # enable https for minio with "true" defaults to "false"
+      secure: "false" # enables https for minio if "true"
-      secure: ""
-      # Enable S3v2 support by setting signature to "1".
-This feature is being deprecated
+      signature: "" # Enables S3v2 support by setting signature to "1"; being deprecated.
-      signature: ""
     # putFileConcurrencyLimit sets the maximum number of files to
     # upload or fetch from remote sources (HTTP, blob storage) using
     # PutFile concurrently.
 It is analogous to the